Lower Complexity Adaptation for Empirical Entropic Optimal Transport: Implications to the Entropic Gromov-Wasserstein Distance

-An explicit dependency on the bounds for the partial derivatives can be obtained along the lines of \eqref{lemma:infnorm_bound} and is omitted here. \end{remark}
+An explicit dependency on the bounds for the partial derivatives can be obtained along the lines of \autoref{lemma:infnorm_bound} and is omitted here. \end{remark}

-\begin{remark}[Unregularized Gromov-Wasserstein LCA] \textcite{Zhang2022} also derive a representation of the unregularized $(2,2)$-Gromov-Wasserstein distance as an infimum of unregularized OT costs over a suitable class of cost functions.
-Hence, invoking methods for statistical error bounds on the empirical unregularized OT cost by \textcite[Section 3.3]{Hundrieser2022}, the validity of the LCA principle can also be confirmed for the unregularized $(2,2)$-Gromov-Wasserstein distance.
-More specifically, under \autoref{ass:egw} it follows that
+\begin{remark}[Unregularized Gromov-Wasserstein LCA] \citet{Zhang2022} also derive a representation of the unregularized $(2,2)$-Gromov-Wasserstein distance as an infimum of unregularized OT costs over a suitable class of cost functions.
+Hence, invoking methods for statistical error bounds on the empirical unregularized OT cost by \citet[Section 3.3]{Hundrieser2022}, the validity of the LCA principle can also be confirmed for the unregularized $(2,2)$-Gromov-Wasserstein distance.
+More specifically, under \autoref{ass:egw} it follows,

 where the implicit constant only depends on $s$, $d$, $r$ and $\XX$.
-A proof for this convergence result is provided in \autoref{appendix:proofs}. \end{remark}
+A proof is detailed in \autoref{appendix:proofs}. \end{remark}